Roqueotha04/book-loan-system/README.md

     git clone <repo-url>

+2_ Select MySQL or SQLServer branch.

-2_Configure your database in application.properties and .env variables
+3_Configure your database in application.properties and .env variables

-3_Run with docker
+4_Run with docker

     docker compose up -d

+Note: When running the project on the SQL Server branch, startup time may take up to 90 seconds.
+This delay is due to SQL Server's initialization process, which requires more resources than MySQL during container startup.
+Once initialized, the application performs normally.